 - Through training, teachers are equipped to expand the current classroom curriculum into new areas of science and engineering that enables them to have a wider impact on science education in the partnering high schools.

 - 130 students participated so far; 29 in the current class (including 9 returning students, and 20 new students)

-- 75 ENGAGES students have earned college scholarships to top-ranked institutions, such as Stanford, Dartmouth, Penn, Columbia, Harvard and Johns Hopkins.
+- 75 ENGAGES students have earned college scholarships to top-ranked institutions, such as Stanford, Dartmouth, Penn, Columbia, Harvard, and Johns Hopkins.
 Fifteen ENGAGES alums are currently at Georgia Tech.
 Other schools include Agnes Scott, Spelman, Morehouse, Duke, Michigan, UGA, and Georgia State University, among others.
-Two students enlisted in the military with plans to go to college afterwards.
+Two students enlisted in the military with plans to go to college afterward.

 - 6 students have earned the prestigious Gates Millennium Scholarship.